Alfred Domett: Emigration to New Zealand

 Domett married a widowed schoolteacher, Mrs Mary George of Wellington, on 3 November 1856.
-She had two sons, John (Johnny) George who joined the Colonial Forces and was killed during the storming of Te Kooti's pa at Te Porere, near Tongariro, and James George.
+She had two sons, John (Johnny) George who joined the Colonial Forces and was killed during Te Kooti's War, at the Battle of Te Pōrere near Tongariro, and James George.
 In his epic poem “Ranolf and Amohia”, Domett speaks of his stepson John as “young, kindly, chivalrous".
 Alfred and Mary had a son, Alfred Nelson Domett.
-Domett retired in 1871 and he and Mary returned to England.

 Publications

 During his tenure as Colonial Secretary of New Munster, which he held from 1848 to 1853, Domett published the extensive Statistics of the province of New Munster, New Zealand, from 1841 to 1848, in which he revealed his vision of "a free, secular and compulsory elementary education for the colony's children".

 In June 1850 he published The ordinances of New Zealand passed in the first ten sessions of the General Legislative Council, A.D.
 1841 to A.D.
 1849, which had required extensive sorting of ordinances from the 1840s.